Moving to Merida, Mexico

 When we asked expats and global nomads about the quality of medical care in Merida, they replied:

 "Merida offers a wide range of medical services for both locals and visitors.
 The city has a number of hospitals and clinics that provide quality care and services, including general medical care, emergency services, and specialized treatments.
 Many of the hospitals and clinics are equipped with modern medical technology and staffed by experienced and qualified medical professionals.
 Additionally, Merida has a number of pharmacies that offer a variety of medications and medical supplies.
-For those seeking alternative treatments, there are also a number of holistic health centers and spas that offer a range of services, such as massage, acupuncture, and yoga," said one expat.
+For those seeking alternative treatments, there are also a number of holistic health centers and spas that offer a range of services, such as massage, acupuncture, and yoga," replied one expat when asked about moving to Merida.

 About the Author